Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: Additional methods

 We use the ETHICS dataset \citep{hendrycks2020aligning} under MIT license, which captures model knowledge of basic moral concepts, to evaluate whether LLMs can metacognitively modulate internal representations relevant for morality processing.
+We focus on the commonsense morality subset, containing first-person scenarios where each scenario describes an action or intention that is either morally acceptable or unacceptable.

+The True-False dataset contains true and false statements \citep{azaria2023internal} covering several topics (cities, inventions, chemical elements, animals, companies, and scientific facts).
+It is widely used to test LLMs' factual recall abilities and to study the representations and behaviors of LLMs when lying.

+The Emotion dataset (MIT license) contains scenarios with the six main emotions (happiness, sadness, anger, fear, surprise, and disgust) \citep{zou2023representation}.
+Such emotions are important in shaping an individual's personality and a model's behavioral tendency.
+We focus on the sentences involving happy and sad emotions.

+Finally, we synthesize a Sycophancy dataset.
+Sycophancy is a widely observed behavioral tendency in LLMs to generate responses that match user beliefs over truthful statements.
+Specifically, we tasked an LLM (Claude Opus 4.1) to write sentences that vary across two axes: sycophantic/sincere and agreement/disagreement.

-We sample 1,200 first-person scenarios from the commonsense morality subset, where each scenario describes an action or intention that is either morally acceptable or unacceptable.
-These are evenly divided: 600 examples are used to train logistic regression or principal component analysis that identify directions of interest (or \emph{axes}) in the neural representation space, and the remaining 600 are used in downstream neurofeedback experiments.
+For each dataset, we randomly sampled 1,200 sentences, which are evenly divided: 600 examples are used to train logistic regression or principal component analysis that identify directions of interest (or \emph{axes}) in the neural representation space, and the remaining 600 are used in downstream neurofeedback experiments.